DrRoad/Cleaning_IoT_Data/codebook.md

 #### Note to Coursera graders:

 Codebook formatting is a nebulous area and is not well covered in the Getting and Cleaning Data class from which this project stems.
 The GitHub repo for the course, [http://datasciencespecialization.github.io/getclean/]((http://datasciencespecialization.github.io/getclean/)), contains a link to an [example codebook](https://gist.github.com/kirstenfrank/218c36a1938055d0f4e4).
-Though I would prefer a cleaner document personally, I believe that this is the "safe" bottom line as far as grading requirements go since it is linked in the official repo.
+Though I would prefer a cleaner document personally, I believe that this is the "safe" bottom line as far as grading requirements go, since it is linked in the official repo.
 As such, I am using that document as the baseline for grading, and encourage you do the same.

 # Codebook